carlosdagos/blog/posts/2016-07-01-nowhere-near-the-mouse.markdown

 I use [a borderless version of iTerm2](https://github.com/jaredculp/iterm2-borderless-padding), and being iTerm it has its own pane management, which works really nicely and I used it for a couple of years.
-I then started to use tmux because I found it easier to configure, and it adapted itself quite easily to vim shortcuts.
+I then started to use tmux because I found it easier to configure, and it adapted itself quite easily to Vim shortcuts.

 I did have a slight learning curve for it, but thanks to the program lending itself to [plugins](https://github.com/charlydagos/setup-my-mac/blob/master/dotfiles/tmux/tmux.conf#L40-L51), I had a bit of an easier time adjusting.

-At this point I was using `vi-style` keystrokes to move the cursor around not only in my editor but also throughout my panes and general shell usability.
+At this point I was using `vi-style` keystrokes to move the cursor around not only in my editor but also throughout my panes and general shell usage.

 Still not enough, though, because I don't spend all my time in a shell[^hope].